Statistical mechanics of phase transitions in elastic media with vanishing thermal expansion: Positional correlation length in the perturbation theory

 We now consider the three-dimensional case.
 An equation that is a direct analogue of (\ref{eff-mu}) can be written as below.
 We note that at 3D, the leading order corrections, i.e., the relevant integrals, can be performed all the way down to wavevector $q=0$ without encountering any divergence from the lower limits of the integrals.
 This yields

-Similar to the 2D case, if $g_{10}-\frac{\overline g_{10}^2}{2\mu}>0$, $\mu_e>\mu$; else $\mu_e<\mu$.
+Similar to the 2D case, if $g_{1}-\frac{\overline g_{1}^2}{2\mu}>0$, $\mu_e>\mu$; else $\mu_e<\mu$.
 In that latter case, $\mu_e=0$ sets the threshold for instability and breakdown of the positional order.
 We find

-Unlike its $2D$ counterpart, (\ref{3d-inst}) is independent of $L$, i.e., the instability sets in at all scales simultaneously; see Fig.~\ref{phase-diag3-2d}.
-In fact, for all positive (negative) $g_{10}-\frac{\overline g_{10}^2}{2\mu}$, the positional correlation length $\xi_{NL}$ diverges (vanishes).
-This sharp jump in $\xi_{NL}$ is reminiscent of a first order transition.
+Unlike its 2D counterpart, (\ref{3d-inst}) is independent of $L$, i.e., the instability sets in at all scales simultaneously; see Fig.~\ref{phase-diag3-2d}.
+In fact, for all positive (negative) $g_{1}-\frac{\overline g_{1}^2}{2\mu}$, the positional correlation length $L_c$ diverges (vanishes).